The Power of Stories

 • One Piece

-• The Karate Kid franchise (especially Cobra Kai)
+• The Karate Kid franchise (including Cobra Kai)

 • Most of the Saturday morning cartoons so many of us grew up with